 The best solutions come from the best data.
 Unfortunately, many companies don’t have a consistent way of tracking sickness absence across sites and job roles.
 This can be due to lack of direction at corporate level, poor implementation at the site/line manager level – or a needlessly complex reporting system.

-Make Business recommends Bradford Factor Scores as a baseline for understanding sickness absence and putting in place data-gathering schemes.
-For example, one company found its most common response in sickness absence reporting was ‘Other’.
+One company found its most common response in sickness absence reporting was ‘Other’.
 We worked with them to develop an effective way of gathering specific details on reasons for absence and more effective return-to-work forms and interviews.

 Make Business works with HR departments to:

 • Define absences by frequency, age, division, time of year, job role, site, shift, time with organisation etc. to identify patterns and problem areas.